-Note 2: Section 660LC provides for a lump sum that represents instalments that would have been paid to the person's paid to the person' between the first available bereavement adjustment payday and the end of the bereavement period, if the partner had not died.
-Note 3: For long-term social security recipient see subsection 23(1).
-(2)) A person who is qualified for payments under this Subdivision may choose not to receive payments under this Subdivision.
-(3) An election under subsection (2): (a) must be made by written notice to the Secretary; and (b) may be made after the person has been paid an amount or

-- amounts under this Subdivision; and - (c) cannot be withdrawn after the Department has taken all the action required to give effect to that election. - (4) If a person is qualified for payments under this Subdivision in relation to the partner's death, the rate at which newstart allowance is payable to the person during the bereavement period is, unless the person has made an election under subsection (2), governed by section 660LD.
+- Note 2: Section 660LC provides for a lump sum that represents the instalments that would have been paid to the person's partner, between the first available bereavement adjustment payday and the end of the bereavement period, if the partner had not died. - Note 3: For long-term social security recipient see subsection 23(1). - (2) A person who is qualified for payments under this Subdivision may choose not to receive payments under this Subdivision. - Note: By making such an election, the person may qualify for a payment under Subdivision A. - (3) An election under subsection (2): - (a) must be made by written notice to the Secretary; and - (b) may be made after the person has been paid an amount or amounts under this Subdivision; and - (c) cannot be withdrawn after the Department has taken all the action required to give effect to that election. - (4) If a person is qualified for payments under this Subdivision in relation to the partner's death, the rate at which jobseeker payment is payable to the person during the bereavement period is, unless the person has made an election under subsection (2), governed by section 660LD.